navigacontentlab/block-logic/README.md

 }
 ```

-When following for example the event- or contentlog, you need to get the document in json from CCA and select it if the channel above exists.
+When following the event- or contentlog, you need to get the document in json from CCA and select it if the channel above exists.
 This library makes it possible to configure a condition like this:

 ```
 {